-If you are a graduating Utah high school senior and civil liberties activist, you could recieve $1,000 toward your first year of colege.
-The application deadline is Monday, January 13, 2014.
+If you are a graduating Utah high school senior and civil liberties activist, you could receive $1,000 toward your first year of college.
+The application deadline is Monday, January 12, 2015.

-Become an ACLU Youth Activist Scholar and Receive Financial Aid for College in 2014!
-The application deadline is Monday, January 13, 2014
+Become an ACLU Youth Activist Scholar and Receive Financial Aid for College in 2015!

-This is the seventh year of the ACLU Youth Activist Scholarship Program that awards $1,000 to three eligible college bound Utah high school seniors who have demonstrated a commitment to civil liberties through some form of activism.
+This is the eighth year of the ACLU Youth Activist Scholarship Program that awards $1,000 to three eligible college bound Utah high school seniors who have demonstrated a commitment to civil liberties through some form of activism.
 The scholarship will be applied toward their college education.

 If you have stood up for: